Obskaya–Bovanenkovo Line

 The Obskaya–Bovanenkovo Line is a 572 km railway line in northern Russia, built and owned and operated by Gazprom.
 It was opened for traffic in 2010 and was built for the gas fields around Bovanenkovo on the Yamal Peninsula, the Yamal project.
 In February 2011, it was extended to the Karskaya station, making it 572 km long.
 Like most railways in the former Russian Empire, it is built to Russian gauge.

 The railway contains a 3.9 km bridge, the Yuribey Bridge.
 It starts at Obskaya, branching off the Salekhard–Igarka Railway.
 The rail distance between Moscow and Bovanenkovo is 2906 km.

 There are plans to extend the railway to Kharasavey making the railway 678 km long.
 Another plan is to extend the railway to the Yamal LNG installations at Sabetta.

 Northernmost railway

-The railway is the northernmost railway in the world, since Bovanenkovo is located at 70°22′30″N 68°40′12″E, farther north than the Kirkenes–Bjørnevatn Line, traditionally seen as the northernmost.
+The railway is the northernmost railway in the world, since Bovanenkovo is located at 70°22′30″N 68°40′12″E, farther north than the Kirkenes–Bjørnevatn Line, previously the northernmost.
 Plans to construct a more northerly railway to serve the Baffinland Iron Mine in Canada have been deferred.
 Before completion of the railway to Bovanenkovo, the most northerly railway in Russia was the Norilsk railway.
 Due to all Russian railways being built to gauges other than standard gauge (usually Russian gauge, but a few narrow gauge lines also exist), the lines in Norway can however continue to claim being the northernmost standard gauge railway.